Chris Taylor Player Props: Dodgers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 16th-ranked team ERA among all MLB pitching staffs (4.30).
+- The Cardinals' 4.30 team ERA ranks 16th across all league pitching staffs.

-- Cardinals pitchers combine to rank 20th in baseball in home runs surrendered (31 total, 1.2 per game).
+- Cardinals pitchers combine to give up 31 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- The righty last pitched on Sunday against the Seattle Mariners, when he tossed six innings, allowing three earned runs while giving up five hits.
+- In his last time out on Tuesday against the San Francisco Giants, the lefty threw six innings, allowing no earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.